term7/RaspberryPi-USB-Privacy-Gadget/README.md

 After every update of the *raspberrypi-kernel-headers* you will have to recompile this driver, because each update of the *raspberrypi-kernel-headers* will delete it!

 DRIVER OPTIONS:

+Driver options for example let you turn off the blinking LED of the Wifi-Adapter.
+More importantly they enable you to switch the adapter to use USB3 instead of USB2.
+The following file contains possible options and instructions of how to use them.
+Read it!

 Create */etc/modprobe.d/88XXau.conf*:<br>
 `sudo nano /etc/modprobe.d/88XXau.conf`